OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 After completing these steps and starting the app, the requests should show up in the interception proxy.

+> A video of setting up OWASP ZAP with an Android device can be found on [secure.force.com](https://security.secure.force.com/security/tools/webapp/zapandroidsetup "Setting up ZAP for Android").

 A few other differences: from Android 8 onward, the network behavior of the app changes when HTTPS traffic is tunneled through another connection.
 And from Android 9 onward, the SSLSocket and SSLEngine will behave a little bit different in terms of erroring when something goes wrong during the handshakes.

 As mentioned before, starting with Android 7, the Android OS will no longer trust user CA certificates by default, unless specified in the application.
 In the following section, we explain two methods to bypass this Android security control.